StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-16/afternoon/friday.md

-### WebSocket Chat Application Exercises - Part 4: Creative Enhancements
+### WebSocket Chat Application Exercises - Part 4:

 These exercises build on the chat application you've been working on, adding more advanced features.
-The goal is to help you practice working with user interfaces, state management, and interactions in a React application.
-Each exercise introduces a new feature, and they build on each other to some extent.
-However, you can work on them independently if you want to focus on specific functionalities.
+You can keep working on what Ahmad showed you this week, experiment with/add new features and styling or take inspiration from the following exercises. 😄

 * * * * *

+## Possible Creative Enhancements

 ### Exercise 1: Personalized User Profiles